-Hans Henrik Knoop, Associate Professor with a distinction for the Department of Education (DPU) at Aarhus University.
-He is also an Extraordinary Professor for North-West University in South Africa.
+Hans Henrik Knoop, MSc in psychology, authorized.
+Associate Professor with a distinction for the Department of Education (DPU) at Aarhus University, and Extraordinary Professor for North-West University in South Africa.
 He researches especially in human well-being from a Positive Psychological perspective.

 Lecture: “Flourishing through Transitions: How Positive Psychology Promotes Sustainable Change for Individuals and Communities”

 The world is changing with or without us.
 And like all life, through evolution, our species are adapted genetically to this.
 However, people often resist change where the general psychological answers include anxiety and lack of meaning.
 A key question thus becomes, how we can think, act and organize in ways that make for interesting, life-confirming, psychologically sustainable, ecological change?
 This lecture offers an overview of how insights from Positive Psychology may be applied in education, work life, and journalism in ways that may avoid many of the barriers associated with sustainable change.

 Rikke Pristed, MSc in psychology, authorised, specialist in sexological counseling (NACS).
 She has a private sexological practice and is an assistant professor at the University of Agder where she teaches the 2-years sexology training programme.

 Lecture: What is a “good” sex life?
 How is it defined, and who defines it?
 What is important about sex, and why do humans have it?